mattboehm/poly-gone/README.md

 Known Issues
 ------------
 You may notice images flickering on replaced stories.
 This happens (AFAICT) because the site tries to lazy-load images using a technique that resets the image style when scrolling.
-I'm sure there are ways to fix this, but as they likely involve very invasive approaches, I wanted to hold off on that for now.
-If it bugs you, you can try setting the opacity to 0 instead.
+I'm sure there are ways to fix this, but as they likely involve very invasive approaches.
+If it bugs you or you have suggestions on how to handle this, please comment on issue #1 and consider setting the opacity to 0 instead.